elxgy/elxgy/README.md

 # Elxgy

-Hi there! 👋 I'm a developer with a strong focus on the intersection of **Data Science**, **Machine Learning**, and **Software Engineering**.
+I'm a developer with a strong focus on the intersection of **Data Science**, **Machine Learning**, and **Software Engineering**.
 I thrive in roles where I can leverage my expertise in Python for AI development and Go for building high-performance backend services.

 -------------